MayurNaik524/QR-Generator/README.md

 To Run
 1) node index.js
-//Enter the url and it will create the qr image in png form and also the data is saved in txt file
+ (Enter the url and it will create the qr image in png form and also the data is saved in txt file)